Modern Business Essentials – Our 6 Favourite Tools & Resources

 An genuine ‘must buy’ for anyone who has to perform an important presentation.

 One of the most powerful things you can do to enhance the way you are perceived as a presenter is to use a presentation pointer.
 This allows you to trigger the next slide without having to stand next to your laptop, frequently clicking buttons.
-This is huge because it frees you to move around and gives your presentation a level of professional polish that I guarantee your audience will notice.
+This is huge because it frees you to move around and gives your presentation a level of professional polish that we guarantee your audience will notice.

 (You can also use this to draw your audience’s attention to specific points as it has a laser pointer built in.)